 12. Sentiments: The sentiments of consumers and business can have an important bearing on economic performance.
 Higher consumer confidence leads to higher expenditure and higher business confidence leads to greater business investments.
 All this ultimately leads to economic growth.
-Thus, sentiments influence consumption and investment decisions and have a bearing on the demand for and services. aggregate goods
+Thus, sentiments influence consumption and investment decisions and have a bearing on the aggregate demand for goods and services.